grahamgilbert/Crypt-Server/docs/Docker.md

 The secrets are encrypted, with the encryption keys stored at ``/home/docker/crypt/keyset``.
 You should back this up as the keys are not recoverable without them.

 ## Backing up the database with a data dump
+This dump will work in the case of you using the sqlite3 database or a linked postgres database.
 ``` bash
 docker exec -it Crypt bash
 cd /home/docker/crypt/